Student Financial Responsibility

 Until all balances owed to the university have been paid, students with past-due accounts will have a hold placed on their account and will:

 Past-due accounts will be referred to the VCU Collection Unit.
 Pursuant to sec.
 2.2-4805 et seq., of the Code of Virginia, and in accordance with the rules and regulations promulgated by the state comptroller and attorney general of the Commonwealth of Virginia, will charge interest, costs and fees on all past-due accounts.
+An additional fee of 25% of the outstanding balance will be assessed immediately upon referral to the VCU Collection Unit.

 Under the provisions of this act, an individual’s Virginia income tax refund will be subject to the university’s claim for any unpaid balance of tuition and fees.